Witnesses, friends look for answers after 20-year-old Beaufort man shot, killed

 Bosworth turned 20 in July, Russell said he was always cracking jokes, loved cars and hunting.

-“I lost my best friend, he was more than my friend he was my brother—he was family to us.”
+“I lost my best friend, he was more than my friend he was my brother — he was family to us,” Russell said.